Logic of English Handwriting Fonts

 - fosters rhythmic handwriting development

-- works natural movements of the hand and with the ergonomic slant of paper
+- incorporates natural hand movements with the ergonomic slant of paper

 - All lowercase letters begin on the baseline.

-- Uppercase letters only connect to the next letter if they end on the baseline.
+- Uppercase letters only connect to the following letter if they end on the baseline.

 - The capital Q has been simplified to reflect the manuscript version.

-- Letter formation is closely matched to the manuscript font to facilitate ease in transition from one to another.
+- Letter formation is closely matched to the cursive font to facilitate ease in transition to cursive.